 Tracking metrics manually is a pain.
 Doing anything manually is a pain for that matter.
 That’s why RFP management software automates as much of the procurement process as possible so that your team can focus on the strategy, and leave the mundane execution to software.
 After all, you don’t see accountants tapping away on tape-printing calculators anymore or Human Resources keeping a cabinet full of employee folders, so why should procurement still be using emails and excel to tackle complicated multi-faceted purchasing projects?
 RFP management software not only helps you track the metrics that determine the success of your procurement team, but it also helps you improve them… automatically.
 Slash your opportunity cost by having a central database of documentation to avoid wasting time searching through poorly organized file systems, drastically reduce your time to purchase with real-time collaboration, and improve the quality of goods/services purchased by increasing the visibility of relevant comparisons.

-If you want to see Vendorful’s software first hand, let us know and we’ll be happy to give you a demonstration.
+If you want to see Vendorful’s software first hand, schedule a demo of our vendor management services.